simonambridge/chartDSE/README.md

 Welcome to Express
 </pre>
-Our Express app is now up and running
+Our Express app is now up and running!

 ##Important Files
 - app.js - defines the environment - server, port, paths etc. maps the /public directory for static content, defines the paths to the ReST interfaces and the Cassandra query code.
--- the app.js 'start' element points to "./bin/www"
+-- package.json contains the 'start script' element pointing to "./bin/www"
-- Port 3000 is defined in <project_dir>/bin/www - starts the http server
+- ./bin/www" - starts the http server
 - If an index.html file is in ./public then it will display that as the entry point e.g. http://localhost:3000
 - If not then it will use index.jade  in /views and display the Express welcome message
 - ./public/chart.html - a simple d3 example and buttons to test the ReST interfaces for the two table queries